HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 The following pages and portlets setup covers the different types of the most commonly used portlets as listed in this section.
 Performance tests include the response time for rendering the whole page with the portlet.
 Knowing the response times for rendering pages is important because these portlets are often used in DX content.

 The tests used a total of eight unique pages with portlets.
 To complete authoring and rendering, both anonymous and authenticated users received access.
 The same users were added in openLDAP as for WCM rendering.
 All authenticated users are assigned the User role.
-The pages in the following list are with different page numbers,

-As part of authoring, pages and portlets were added manually.
-The list shows the details of portlets for authoring on every page.
+The pages in the following list are with different page numbers, the list below shows the details of portlets for authoring on every page.

 - Page 1 - 2 Articles
 - Page 2 - 2 Rich text